shrivish/MLH-starter-kit/README.md

 # MLH-starter-kit
-Its an easy starter kit website. it uses Bootstrap.
+Its an easy starter kit website.
+It uses Bootsrap.
 U can edit it anytime!!